-Once the job opportunity announcement closes (at 11:59 pm ET on 03/20/2018), a review of your resume and supporting documentation will be conducted, the information will be compared against your responses to the assessment questionnaire to determine your eligibility for this internal position.
-Eligible internal candidates will be referred to the hiring official for consideration.
+Once the job opportunity announcement closes (at 11:59 pm Eastern Time on 03/19/2019), a review of your resume and supporting documentation will be conducted, the information will be compared against your responses to the assessment questionnaire to determine your eligibility for Federal employment, and then whether you are qualified for this particular position.

 Please follow all instructions carefully.
 Errors or omissions may affect your eligibility.